aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_install.md

   $ sudo make install
 ```

-The make install command will also copy the driver to /usr/local/sbin
+The make install command will also copy the driver to `/usr/local/sbin`

 *Note: if an EDMA driver is already installed, the last `make install` command will ask the developer if to overwrite.*

+** Q: Where Should I put the edma driver kernel module?**<a name="whereToPut"></a>

+AWS recommend you install the `edma` driver in [TBD]

 #### Step 4: Make sure the installed driver will be preserved following a kernel update